 Acting on the evidence properly before it, the Appeals Panel may accept, reject, return the petition back to the Hearing Officer for further findings, or amend and accept, as amended, the findings and determination of the Hearing Officer.
-In the event that the petition is returned to the Hearing Officer by the Appeals Panel and the original Hearing Officer is unavailable to re-consider the case for the purpose of making further findings the alternate Hearing Officer designated by the Board for this hearing will be contacted by Staff to coordinate any additional proceedings required.

-After the conclusion of the hearing, the Appeals Panel shall submit a written determination of the issues presented and shall submit the findings and determinations to each party within 45 days after the conclusion of the hearing.

-This 45-day time limit may be extended in particularly complex cases where additional time to develop findings and determinations may be required.
-In these cases, the Appeals Panel shall notify both parties in writing that an extension will be taken and shall include an estimate of the date when the findings and determinations will be provided.
-A copy of the findings and determinations shall be delivered to the SCRTD Benefit Assessment Office and the petitioner personally, or sent to the petitioner and SCRTD by Certified U.S. Mail at the most recent address of the parties contained in the hearing record.
+After the conclusion of the hearing, the Appeals Panel shall submit a written determination of the issues presented and shall submit the findings and determinations to each party within 14 days after the conclusion of the hearing.
+A copy of the findings and determinations shall be delivered to the SCRTD Planning Department and the petitioner personally, or sent to the petitioner by Certified U.S. Mail at the most recent address of the parties contained in the hearing record.